 9.4.5.3.
 Analytical balance

-The analytical balance used to determine the filter weight shall meet the linearity verification criterion of paragraph 9.2., table 7.
-This implies a precision (standard deviation) of at least 2 µg and a resolution of at least 1 µg (1 digit = 1 µg).
+The analytical balance used to determine the filter weight shall meet the linearity verification criterion of paragraph 9.2., table 9.
+This implies a precision of at least 0.5 µg and a resolution of at least 1 µg (1 digit = 1 µg).

-In order to ensure accurate filter weighing, it is recommended that the balance be installed as follows:
+In order to ensure accurate filter weighing, the balance shall be installed as follows:

 ……….